osom8979/tbag/external/ressl/README.md

 Severe vulnerabilities or bugs requiring coordination with OpenSSL can be sent to the core team at libressl-security@openbsd.org.

+# Building LibreSSL #

-## Prerequisites when building from git ##
+## Prerequisites when building from a Git checkout ##

-If you have checked this source using Git, follow these initial steps to prepare the source tree for building:
+If you have checked this source using Git, or have downloaded a source tarball from Github, follow these initial steps to prepare the source tree for building. _Note: Your build will fail if you do not follow these instructions!
+If you cannot follow these instructions (e.g. Windows system using CMake) or cannot meet these prerequistes, please download an official release distribution from https://ftp.openbsd.org/pub/OpenBSD/LibreSSL/ instead.
+Using official releases is strongly advised if you are not a developer._

-1. Ensure you have the following packages installed: automake, autoconf, git, libtool, perl, pod2man
+1. Ensure you have the following packages installed: automake, autoconf, git, libtool, perl
-2. Run './autogen.sh' to prepare the source tree for building or run './dist.sh' to prepare a tarball.
+2. Run `./autogen.sh` to prepare the source tree for building or run `./dist.sh` to prepare a tarball.

-## Building LibreSSL ##
+## Steps that apply to all builds ##

-Once you have a source tree from Git or FTP, run these commands to build and install the package on most systems:
+Once you have a source tree, either by downloaded using git and having run the `autogen.sh` script above, or by downloading a release distribution from an OpenBSD mirror, run these commands to build and install the package on most
+systems:

 ```sh
 ./configure   # see ./configure --help for configuration options